Trinidad and Tobago: Government and politics

 Trinidad and Tobago is a republic with a two-party system and a bicameral parliamentary system based on the Westminster System.

-The head of state of Trinidad and Tobago is the President, currently Paula-Mae Weekes.
-This largely ceremonial role replaced that of the Governor-General (representing the Monarch of Trinidad and Tobago) upon Trinidad and Tobago's becoming a republic in 1976.
-The head of government is the Prime Minister, currently Keith Rowley.
-The President is elected by an Electoral college consisting of the full membership of both houses of Parliament.
+The head of state of Trinidad and Tobago is the president, a largely ceremonial role currently held by Christine Kangaloo.
+This position replaced that of the governor-general—who had represented the monarch of Trinidad and Tobago—when the country became a republic in 1976.

+The head of government is the prime minister, currently Kamla Persad-Bissessar since May, 2025.
+On January 3, 2025, then-Prime Minister Keith Rowley announced his intention to demit office before the 2025 Trinidad and Tobago general election.
+He later confirmed on February 26 that he would officially resign on March 16.
+On January 6, 2025, Stuart Young was elected Prime Minister-designate by the Parliamentary Caucus of the People's National Movement to succeed Rowley.
+He officially assumed office on March 17, 2025.
+Young’s party, the People’s National Movement (PNM) subsequently lost elections with Young losing the prime ministership.

+The president is elected by an electoral college composed of all members of both houses of the Parliament.

-Following a general election, which takes place every five years, the President appoints as Prime Minister the person who has the support of a majority in the House of Representatives; this has generally been the leader of the party which won the most seats in the election (except in the case of the 2001 General Elections).
+Following a general election, which takes place every five years, the president appoints as prime minister the person who has the support of a majority in the House of Representatives; this has generally been the leader of the party which won the most seats in the election (except in the case of the 2001 General Elections).

 Since 1980 Tobago has also had its own elections, separate from the general elections.
 In these elections, members are elected and serve in the unicameral Tobago House of Assembly.

 Parliament consists of the Senate (31 seats) and the House of Representatives (41 seats, plus the Speaker).
-The members of the Senate are appointed by the president; 16 Government Senators are appointed on the advice of the Prime Minister, six Opposition Senators are appointed on the advice of the Leader of the Opposition, currently Kamla Persad-Bissessar, and nine Independent Senators are appointed by the President to represent other sectors of civil society.
+The members of the Senate are appointed by the president; 16 government senators are appointed on the advice of the prime minister, six opposition senators are appointed on the advice of the leader of the opposition, currently Pennelope Beckles-Robinson, and nine independent senators are appointed by the president to represent other sectors of civil society.
 The 41 members of the House of Representatives are elected by the people for a maximum term of five years in a "first past the post" system.